nextpyp/pyp/docs/guide/picking3d.rst

 Template search
 ---------------

-This method uses `pytom-match-pick <https://sbc-utrecht.github.io/pytom-match-pick/>`_ to detect particles using template search:
+This method uses `pytom-match-pick <https://sbc-utrecht.github.io/pytom-match-pick/>`_ to detect particles using template search running on the GPU:

 #.
-Click on :guilabel:`Tomograms` (output of the :bdg-secondary:`Pre-processing` block) and select :bdg-primary:`Particle-Picking`
+Click on ``Tomograms`` (output of the :bdg-secondary:`Pre-processing` block) and select :bdg-primary:`Particle-Picking`

 #.
 Select "template-search (pytom)" as the ``Detection method``